 My 17 years of experience with children have been used to help the young victims of Kavumu.
-I work at Gonesse hospital, in the suburbs of Paris which is where I met a medical examiner from Physicians for Human Rights (PHR).
+I work at Gonesse hospital, in the suburbs of Paris which is where I met a medical examiner from PHR.
 After attending my consultations, she asked if I would be interested in using my experience to help the young Kavumu victims.
 That is how I found myself joining the local players.

 I have not been surprised by the details of the Kavumu case since sexual assaults on children are part of my everyday work.
 The distinctive aspect of this case, compared with those that I encounter, is the kidnappings and torture executed massively and systematically.
 Here, the crimes seem to have been committed as part of a defined plan.
 It is the serial nature of these assaults which contributes to the extremely complex character of the case.